Status Quo Ante Synagogue (Târgu Mureș): Jewish congregation

 After the end of World War II, most of the survivors of the Shoah moved to Israel.
 The remaining Jewish community in Târgu Mureș was greatly reduced – in a 1977 census, only 646 Jewish citizens were counted in the entire Mureș County.
-By the start of the 21st century, the population was further reduced, and was no bigger than 200 in Târgu Mureș.
+By the start of the 21st century, the population was further reduced, and was less than 200 Jews in Târgu Mureș.

-History of the Great Synagogue
+Synagogue building

-The grand synagogue in Târgu Mureș was built in 1899–1900 -during the austro-Hungarian period, in an eclectic architectural style, following plans provided by the vienese architect Jakob Gartner, of moravian descent.
+The Grand Synagogue in Târgu Mureș was built between 1899 and 1900 during the Austro-Hungarian period, in an eclectic architectural style, following plans provided by the Viennese architect Jakob Gartner, of Moravian descent.
 The builder of the building was a notable mason and entrepreneur, Pál Soós.
-The start of construction of the synagogue at the end of the 19th century signaled, for the "Status Quo" Jewish community of Târgu Mureș, a definitive detachment from the orthodox Jewish community in the rest of Transylvania.
+The start of construction of the synagogue at the end of the 19th century signaled, for the "Status Quo" Jewish community of Târgu Mureș, a definitive detachment from the Orthodox Jewish community in the rest of Transylvania.

 The synagogue was inaugurated in 1900 by rabbi Dr. Joachim Wilhelm, in the presence of leaders of the local Jewish community: Adalbert Burger (president for the community) and Mendel Farcas (vice-president).
-The inauguration celebrations took 3 days and 3 nights.
+The inauguration celebrations took place over three days and three nights.
 A marble plaque, placed in the entrance hall, is marked with the names of principal donors to the construction.
 The synagogue continues to be known to this day under the familiar name Sinagoga de pe ulița Școlii (the synagogue on School Lane) also in Hungarian Iskola utcai Zsinagóga, despite the eventual change of name for the street, and change of address for the synagogue.